-From a company communications perspective, the direct marketing sector will face the most significant changes not just in gaining customer consent, but managing the customer data securely
+From a company communications perspective, the direct marketing sector will face the most significant changes in gaining customer consent and managing the customer data securely.

 A number of jurisdictions around the world have already implemented and are enforcing data privacy legislation, for example in the European Union with the GDPR (General Data Protection Regulation).

 One of the first actions companies should take is to update Privacy Policies, to specify how we get consent (express or tacit) and proof of consent (and keep clear records of exactly what someone is consenting to).